 2. Proper Ventilation

-4. Use Enzyme-Based Drain Cleaners
+4. Utilize Enzyme-Based Drain Cleaners

-5. Monitor Water Pressure
+5. Check Water Pressure

 High water pressure can cause stress on your plumbing system and lead to various issues, including gurgling drains.
 Monitor your water pressure and ensure it is within the recommended range.
 If necessary, install a pressure regulator to maintain safe water pressure levels.